 An introduction to digital design software and visualization concepts for communicating architectural design intent.
 Practical skills and design theories will be explored through the creation of portfolio pages, design presentations, and 3D visualization projects.
-Software will include Photoshop, Illustrator, In-Design, SketchUp, and 3ds Max.
+Software covered will include Photoshop, Illustrator, In-Design, Rhino and brief overviews of CADD software.